 Search results

 The starting pages contain the search forms.
-After any of these forms are submitted, the system shows search results.
-For ticket booking, these results will contain a list of offers from transport companies.
+After any of these forms is submitted, the system shows search results.
+For ticket booking, these results contain a list of offers from transport companies.
 For hotel booking, the results are hotel offers.

 Travel Accelerator allows you to create packaged offers and bundled products.

-Ancillary Services are the extras, additional services, things you would need to complete your holiday, apart from booking your hotel and accommodation.
-They represented as products in Travel Accelerator.
+Ancillary services are the extras, additional services, and things you would need to complete your holiday apart from booking your hotel and accommodation.
+They are represented as products in Travel Accelerator.

 Part I. Transport